Taylor Swift’s evermore: Part 3

 Tell Me I’ve Got It Wrong Somehow

-It’s a long list!
-But Swift packs this all into the song.
 The relationship in tolerate it suffers a quiet death of…

-…superiority, “you’re so much older and wiser” and “I’m just a kid.”
+Superiority: “you’re so much older and wiser” and “I’m just a kid.”
 Superiority is the first step to contempt, which is the first step to the end of a healthy relationship (The Gottman Institute).

 “Drawing hearts in the byline.” - tolerate it

-…abandonment, “while you were out building other worlds, where was I?”
+Self-abandonment: “while you were out building other worlds, where was I?” and “I made you my temple, my mural, my sky.”
 She does everything to prioritize her partner and overlooks herself.

-…lack of validation, “if it’s all in my head tell me now.”
+Lack of validation, “if it’s all in my head tell me now.”
 He leaves her alone to decide what’s real.

 “Wait for the signal and I’ll meet you after dark” - willow.
 Graphic inspired by the ‘willow’ performance at the Era’s Tour.
 Video below!